6xdany9/Data-Analysis-And-Business-Intelligence/Week 1/Day 5/ReadMe.md

 The goal of today's practice was to improve my ability to retrieve, filter, and combine data efficiently in Excel.

 ---
+This repository is part of my daily journey to become a Data Analyst and Business Intelligence professional.